spree/spree/guides/content/developer/core/adjustments.md

 The *adjustable* is the object being adjusted, which is either an order, line item or shipment.

-Adjustments can come from one of two locations:
+Adjustments can come from one of two locations within Spree's core:

 * Tax Rates
 * Promotions